About Lisa Suennen

 The quote refers to the impending reunion of three sister witches intent on evil, but it struck me as a great metaphor for what the outcome of current efforts to reform healthcare must accomplish: the re-connection of incentives, both clinical and financial, among the three most critical constituents of our healthcare system: patients, payers and providers.
 If these incentives do not align, or meet again soon, as a result of seismic shifts underway, the U.S. economy is probably doomed to collapse under the financial weight of our current healthcare system dysfunction.

 In fact, MacBeth felt like a completely appropriate metaphor to me as I contemplated what is going on within the medical device industry while I attended last weeks’ IBF MedTech Investing conference.
 The conference took place in Minneapolis, considered by many to be the ancestral homeland of much of today’s medical device industry.
-Minneapolis is not exactly Scotland (witness complete lack of hills), but it
+Minneapolis is not… (read the rest)

 I wasn’t planning a series of blog posts on ridiculous medical devices, but after my last post about the bionic contact lens I realized that the product I will now introduce to you provides an even better reason for venture investors to throw up their hands and run from the medical device field.